⚡ DIRECT ACCESS — IGM DIGITAL NOMAD VISA

-Guatemala’s digital nomad visa went live on October 8, 2025 and is the cheapest formal remote-worker residency in Central America in 2026 — about $225 USD in IGM fees, no published income minimum, no Guatemalan guarantor (garante) required, and a clear path from a 1-year permit to 5-year permanent residency.
+Guatemala’s digital nomad visa went live on October 8, 2025 and is the cheapest formal remote-worker residency in Central America in 2026 — $25 application + $200 for a 1-year permit, an income requirement of $2,000 USD/month that undercuts Costa Rica’s and Mexico’s, no Guatemalan guarantor (garante) required, and a clear path to permanent residency after 5 years.
 If you work remotely for a US, Canadian, or European company, or freelance for foreign clients, this is the visa you want.

 A note on the “5-year” framing many people search for: Guatemala does not stamp a single 5-year sticker into your passport like Argentina’s nomad visa does.
-Instead, IGM issues 1-year residency cards that you renew annually.
-After 5 continuous years on this temporary track you qualify for permanent residency, and after 10 you can apply for naturalization.
-So the visa itself is annual; the 5-year remote-worker path is what the regulation actually unlocks.
+Instead, IGM issues temporary residency by fee tier — $200 for 1 year, $300 for 2 years, or $500 for 3-5 years — extendable while your situation holds.
+After 5 continuous years on the temporary track you qualify for permanent residency ($700), and after that naturalization opens up.
+So the 5-year remote-worker path is what the regulation actually unlocks.

 At a glance — Guatemala Digital Nomad Visa 2026